 France remains the primary market for our industry with 180 millions of champagne bottles.
 Almost two-thirds of all champagne is drunk in France.

-Do not forget that there are 70 million visitors each year in France and in all the studies that are done on the image of France, when we speak of France first it is Paris, then the Eiffel Tower, and champagne is the third word that comes up.
+Nevertheless, it is a market that can still grow.
+Let’s not forget that there are 70 million visitors each year in France and in all the studies that are done on the image of France, when we speak of France first it is Paris, then the Eiffel Tower, and champagne is the third word that comes up.
 It is absolute power.

 Last year, I traveled during 132 days in 40 countries.
 For now, champagne is my life.